-We’re a little under two years away from The Batman hitting theaters, but casting news has already started trickling in, and the first trailer was shown at DC FanDome.
+We’re a little over a year away from The Batman hitting theaters, but casting news has already started trickling in, and the first trailer was shown at DC FanDome.
 So let’s go over who’s part of the lineup for one of Warner Bros’ most anticipated DC movies so far.
 And before going further, Jonah Hill will not appear in the movie.
 Things just didn’t work out during the negotiations phase.

 It makes sense that the first name to be attached to The Batman would be the actor playing the eponymous protagonist.
 Most of you know Robert Pattinson best from his time as Edward Cullen in the Twilight film series, but he’s also made a name for himself in plenty of smaller fare, including Cosmopolis, Queen of the Desert, Life, The Lost City of Z, Good Time and The Lighthouse.
-The Batman marks Pattinson’s return to the world of franchises, and while we haven’t learned any specific details about what’s in store for this version of Bruce Wayne, Matt Reeves has said that this movie will highlight the character’s detective skills, something hasn’t been done often in earlier Batman movies.
+The Batman marks Pattinson’s return to the world of franchises, and along with the movie taking place during Bruce Wayne's second year of crimefighting, Matt Reeves has said that this story will highlight the character’s detective skills, something hasn’t been done often in earlier Batman movies.

 Back when The Dark Knight Rises was casting its Catwoman, Zoë Kravitz was told she was “too urban” for the role, and Anne Hathaway was chosen instead.
 Now Kravitz is getting the opportunity to bring Selina Kyle to life in The Batman.
 Funny enough, this will be her second time playing Catwoman, as she voiced the character in The LEGO Batman Movie.
 Kravitz previously contributed to the Marvel mythos for playing Angel Salvadore in X-Men: First Class and voicing Mary Jane Watson in Spider-Man: Into the Spider-Verse.
 She also already has a relationship with Warner Bros through Mad Max: Fury Road and Fantastic Beasts: The Crimes of Grindelwald.

-Since things didn’t work out with Jonah Hill, Paul Dano is now in line to play The Riddler in The Batman.
+Since things didn’t work out with Jonah Hill, Paul Dano is was hired to play The Riddler instead in The Batman.
 This version of the question mark-obsessed foe will be named Edward Nashton instead of Edward Nygma, and considering the movie’s noir tone, one can imagine he’ll be more serious and intimidating than Jim Carrey’s Riddler from Batman Forever.
 Dano’s notable credits include Little Miss Sunshine, There Will Be Blood, 12 Years a Slave, Prisoners, Swiss Army Man and Escape at Danemora.
 As seen in the first trailer for The Batman, this Riddler lacks the green, question mark-covered suit, instead opting for a creepier, military-like look.

 Andy Serkis has already left his mark on the Marvel Cinematic Universe from his two-movie tenure as Ulysses Klaue, and he’s since moved over to Sony’s Marvel Universe to direct Venom 2.
 Now he’ll get to take part in the DC Comics film world, as Matt Reeves has confirmed that Serkis will play Alfred Pennyworth in The Batman.
 It’s rare that you see a Batman story unfold without Bruce Wayne’s trusty butler and father figure involved, and considering that Reeves and Serkis had already worked together on the latter two Planet of the Apes reboot movies, having Serkis bring Alfred to life in this continuity is an inspired choice.

-While not officially confirmed yet, Collider reports that The Batman has added Julliard graduate Jayme Lawson, making her a newcomer along the lineup of familiar faces.
-After it was initially reported that she'd be joining, naturally a lot of fans started speculating on who should be playing, with some wondering if Lawson playing Barbara Gordon. io9 then shared that Lawson is playing Bella, “a grassroots political candidate running for office in Gotham.”
-Whether Lawson is truly a new character named Bella or an established Batman character whose real identity is being kept secret for now (akin to what was done with Marion Cotillard in The Dark Knight Rises), getting to star in a superhero movie right after graduating one of the most prestigious acting schools in the world is a huge win for her.
+It's been confirmed that The Batman has added Julliard graduate Jayme Lawson, making her a newcomer along the lineup of familiar faces.
+After it was initially reported that she'd be joining, naturally a lot of fans started speculating on who she'd be playing, with some wondering if Lawson had been tapped as Barbara Gordon.
+We've since learned that Lawson is playing Bella Reál, a Gotham City mayoral candidate.
+Bella isn't an established character from the comics, but it's entirely possible that she could end up being someone familiar to fans (akin to what was done with Marion Cotillard in The Dark Knight Rises).
+Still, getting to star in a superhero movie right after graduating one of the most prestigious acting schools in the world is a huge win for Lawson.

 The villains in The Batman we’ve mentioned so far fall under the ‘freak’ category, but John Turturro’s character, Carmine Falcone, is a more traditional sort of criminal.
 Introduced in Batman: Year One, Falcone is one of Gotham City’s most powerful mob bosses when Batman first hits the scene, and he featured prominently in Batman: The Long Halloween, where a serial killer named Holiday gunned down members of his family and organization over the course of a year.
 It’s been rumored that The Batman is an adaptation of The Long Halloween, so if that’s true, Turturro’s Falcone might find his operation being assaulted by someone other than a costumed vigilante.
 This will be Turturro’s third time performing in a major franchise, having previously appeared in the Transformers and Cars film series.

-Having previously contributed to the DC movies sphere by playing Hector Hammond in Green Lantern, Peter Sarsgaard is now hopping over to Gotham City for The Batman, but his role still remains a mystery, officially speaking.
-That being said, THR’s sources speculate that Sarsgaard could be playing either a corrupt cop named Wasserman or a district attorney.
-If it’s the latter, then it wouldn’t be illogical to assume that Sarsgaard will appear as Harvey Dent, the man who will become Two-Face.
-This is further strengthened by Maggie Gyllenhaal, Sarsgaard’s wife, posting a picture of him with half of his hair gone after a “shave,” Saarsgard is not playing Harvey Dent, a.k.a.
+Having previously contributed to the DC movies sphere by playing Hector Hammond in Green Lantern, Peter Sarsgaard is now hopping over to Gotham City for The Batman.
+Initially THR’s sources speculated that Sarsgaard could be playing either a corrupt cop named Wasserman or a district attorney.
+It turned out to indeed be the latter, although contrary to fan speculation that was strengthened by Maggie Gyllenhaal, Sarsgaard’s wife, posting a picture of him with half of his hair gone after a “shave,” Saarsgard is not playing Harvey Dent, a.k.a.
 Two-Face.
 Instead, he'll be playing Gotham City D.A.
 Gil Colson, another character who's completely new.

 This one took a long time to be officially confirmed.
 It was first reported back in November 2019 that Colin Farrell was in talks to play Oswald Cobblepot, a.k.a.
-The Penguin, in The Batman, but it wasn’t until the beginning of January 2020, right around the beginning of principal photography and after a photo of Farrell on set was leaked, that Matt Reeves confirmed his involvement.
+The Penguin, in The Batman, but it wasn’t until the beginning of January 2020, right around the beginning of principal photography, and after a photo of Farrell on set was leaked, that Matt Reeves confirmed his involvement.
 This will be Farrell’s second time appearing in a comic book movie, having previously played Bullseye in 2003’s Daredevil.
 Farrell already has the approval of Danny DeVito, who played Penguin nearly three decades ago in Batman Returns., and he looks nearly unrecognizable as "Oz."